countpauper/countpauper/Angel/Design/Language Design.md

 ## Structural types
 Angel is not an object oriented language.
 Still, similar to python, structured type are supported and are basically nested dictionaries.
-The dictionary is a set of pairs and `:` is the pair operator.
-A clause is then essentially a pair of predicate and a clause.
+The dictionary is a set of associationss and `:` is the association (aka pair) operator.
+A clause is then essentially an association of predicate and a clause.
 A namespace is however not a dictionary, because these predicates do not need to be unique and they are ordered by priority.
-It is technically more a list of pairs.
+It is technically more a list of associations.
 ```
 X={a:1, b:2}
 ```